-Anti-Spoof Check: Enable this feature to protect your network from certain kinds of "spoofing" attacks.
+Enable Anti-Spoof Enable this option to provide protection from certain kinds of Checking: "spoofing" attacks.

-Enable DMZ: If an application has trouble working from behind the router, you can expose one computer to the Internet and run the application on that computer.
+Enable DMZ Host: If an application has trouble working from behind the router, you can expose one computer to the Internet and run the application on that computer.